Series: Fort Scott History

 Article 4: A Hearty Grip: Fort Scott Soldiers in the Mexican- American War

 Imagine the fear you might have marching into battle with guns blazing all around you.
-Imagine the courage it took to charge the enemy with their cannons thundering at you from a fortified hilltop.
-Imagine fighting in a foreign country far from home against a determined foe, waging a war that half of your country opposes.
-Imagine yourself putting your life in danger on a daily basis.
+Imagine the courage it took to charge an enemy when their cannons thundered at you from a fortified hilltop.
+Imagine fighting in a foreign country far from home against a determined foe and waging a war that half of your country opposes.
+Imagine putting your life in danger on a daily basis.
 Such was the experience of Fort Scott soldiers during the Mexican-American War.
 Read more

 Article 5: Bleeding Kansas: A Stain on Kansas History

-In the 1850s, conflict arose over whether Kansas should be free or slave.
-People who felt strongly about the issue from all perspectives converged on Kansas Terrirtory.
+In the 1850s, conflict arose over whether Kansas should be a free or slave state.
+People who felt strongly about the issue from all perspectives converged on Kansas Territory.
 Compromise was elusive as people on both sides employed violence to bring about their ends.
 Read more

 Article 6: Fort Scott in the Civil War